2013 - A Primal Year

 - Beat two eggs in a dish large enough to soak your Cod Loins

-- Heat a good amount of Coconut Oil and a least a half stick of butter in a large pan.
+While the Cod loins are soaking in the egg wash- Heat a good amount of Coconut Oil and a least a half stick of butter in a large pan.

 - When that's melted and hot, add Cod Loins.
 They'll cook fast, flip them after 5 minutes and cook until completely firm.